Buying a cat? Why you should adopt from Cats Protection instead

 How can I choose a cat that is right for my family?

 Do you have children at home, or even other pets?
-Are you concerned about the best cat for a busy family?
-Choosing a cat that will suit your circumstances is vital.
+Choosing a cat that will settle into family life is vital.